top of page

 4 soil health_edited-1_edited_edited.png

-In 2025, The Morgan County Soil and Water Conservation District was awarded a grant to provide assistance to Morgan County landowners who wish to install conservation plantings, both technical and financial.
-The grant will promote 4 soil health principles that will increase the health of your farms soil.
+In 2025, The Morgan County Soil and Water Conservation District was awarded a grant to provide assistance, both technical and financial, to Morgan County landowners who wish to install conservation plantings.
+The grant will promote 4 soil health principles that will increase the health of your lands soil.
+These principles are maximizing continuous living roots year-round, minimizing soil disturbance, maximizing the biodiversity of your soil, and maximizing soil cover.
 Read more below to learn about the Seeding 4 Soil Health Program in Morgan County!

 Close Up of Corn Field